 - Always check

 has_morebefore requesting the next page.
-Do not assume there are more results. - Do not modify or construct cursors manually.
-They are opaque tokens generated by the server.
+Don’t assume there are more results. - Don’t modify or construct cursors manually.
+They’re opaque tokens generated by the server.

 - Use a consistent